In Turtl, you can then collect analytics for individual readers, including the Docs they read, how long they spend in each section, and more.

-1. Integrate Turtl with your CRM
+2. Integrate Turtl with your CRM

 Reader information is stored in your CRM.
 To display the name and email address of your readers in your Turtl analytics dashboards, you'll need to let Turtl connect with your CRM.

 Once your CRM is connected we'll be able to show your known readers in Turtl, but we still need to know which read is associated with which reader in your CRM.
-To identify a reader to Turtl you either need to send a personalized URL to your reader or add a custom form to your content.
+To identify a reader to Turtl you either need to send a lead capture URL to your reader or add a custom form to your content.

-If you are looking to collect new contacts and view their reading behavior in Turtl you will need to add a custom form.
+If you are looking to collect new contacts and view their reading behaviour in Turtl you will need to add a custom form.
 When a reader fills out a form their information, along with the reader ID, is sent to your CRM and is either added to an existing contact or used to create a new contact.
 Turtl can then use the reader ID to display the reader information in analytics.

 You will need to create a form in your CRM and then add it to Turtl.
 You can find instructions for your CRM in our integrations section.

-Important note: Docs accessible to specific people only
+3. Make your Turtl Doc accessible to specific people only

-Now your readers will be able to accept the privacy terms, and pull through as known readers in the Doc dashboard.
+Now your readers will be able to accept the privacy terms and pull through as known readers in the Doc dashboard.